smsgatewaycenter/whmcs-sms-gateway-center/README.md

 # whmcs-sms-gateway-center
 SMS Module for WHMCS

-This module is folked from https://github.com/shibby/WHMCS-SmsModule
+This module is forked from https://github.com/shibby/WHMCS-SmsModule

 Open Source SMS Module for WHMCS Automation.